-Now, be it Native or React Native app development, when the overall demand for creating apps is so high, diverse industry-specific businesses are showing great interest in investing more in the app development sector.
+Now, when the app development market is so high, diverse industry-specific businesses are showing great interest in investing more in this sector.

 With the exponentially growing demand for such applications, app developers worldwide are looking for easier ways to build top-notch apps.
 And when Facebook made React Native open-sourced in 2015, it started giving tough competition to the complete native app development with Swift or Java.

-Is React Native Development the new favorite for creating apps?
+Is React Native the new favorite for mobile app development?

-Should businesses opt for Native or React native app development?
+Should businesses opt for React Native over native app development?

-What are all the differences between Native or React native development?
+What are all the differences between React Native and native app development?